-Our insects are prepared by either dehydration, freeze-drying or frying:
+Our insects are prepared by either dehydration, freeze-drying, frying or boiling/pressure cooking.

 Dehydrated/roasted insects contain between 5-10% water and shrivel in size as their moisture content is removed through a continuous flow of hot air during a period of eight hours plus.

 Freeze-Dried insects contain around 2% water and retain their original colour, form, size, taste and texture.
 Moisture content is removed through the use of cold temperatures and since the food remains frozen during the process, the food’s cell structures do not change.
 It’s often noted that unseasoned freeze-dried insects taste far superior to unseasoned dehydrated/roasted insects.
 Freeze-dried insects also rehydrate quicker than dehydrated/roasted ones.

 Fried insects well need we say more.
 Possibly just pip freeze-dried insects in the taste test but not every-bodies preference given the higher fat content!

 In keeping with our mission statement our products have been conceived, sourced and produced following stringent criteria: